-Our sales team sells the Afirma GSC, including the Afirma XA, to endocrinologists and other physicians who perform FNA biopsies on patients with thyroid nodules.
+Our sales team sells Afirma GSC to endocrinologists and other physicians who perform FNA biopsies on patients with thyroid nodules.
 We estimate that approximately 70% of our testing volume comes from physicians in hospital or institutional settings and the remaining 30% comes from community-based practices.
 Physicians can order Afirma GSC testing in one of two ways: by submitting indeterminate FNA samples directly to Veracyte for genomic testing or by submitting FNA samples for initial cytopathology analysis by our partner, Thyroid Cytopathology Partners, with genomic testing performed by Veracyte when the cytopathology is indeterminate.